Greater IHC bench formed to hear contempt case against Imran Khan - ExBulletin

 Greater IHC bench formed to hear contempt case against Imran Khan

-ISLAMABAD: The Islamabad High Court (IHC) has appointed a wider bench of five members to hear the contempt of court case against former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI) Imran Khan , ARY News reported on Saturday.
+ISLAMABAD: The Islamabad High Court (IHC) has appointed a wider bench of five members to hear the contempt of court case against former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI) Imran Khan .

-According to the details, the High Court in Islamabad will hear the contempt case against the former prime minister for allegedly making controversial remarks regarding Judge Zeba Chaudhry.
+Court notices were served at Imran Khan’s Bani Gala residence, ordering him to appear before the bench on August 31 and clear his position.

+Earlier, a three-member bench filed contempt proceedings against the head of the PTI over a memo from the IHC Registrar’s Office.
+After hearing arguments from Attorney General Islamabad Jehangir Jadoon, the court gave notice to Imran Khan and referred the case to the IHC Chief Justice for the inclusion of more judges in the bench.
+IHC Chief Justice Atjar Minallah built a larger bench below him to hear the case.

-The largest bench will be headed by IHC Chief Justice Athar Minallah.
-It also includes Justice Mohsin Akhtar Kayani, Justice Miangul Hassan Aurangzeb, Justice Babar Sattar and Justice Tariq Mehmood Jahangiri.
+According to the case, Imran Khan allegedly threatened a female Sessions judge, Zeba Chaudhry, in her speech at a public gathering.
+The largest bench will be headed by IHC Chief Justice Athar Minallah with Justice Mohsin Akhtar Kayani, Justice Miangul Hassan Aurangzeb, Justice Babar Sattar and Justice Tariq Mehmood Jahangiri as other members.

 |